CivicActions/accessibility/_guide/onboarding-staff.md

   * Ask the person if there is anything you can do to communicate with them more effectively
   * All of the above

-### Trello card - Join the #free-and-open-source Slack channel & report your score
+### Trello card - Join the #accessibility Slack channel & report your score

 We want everyone at CivicActions to get an 80% or higher in this quiz.
 If you don't score high enough, feel free to engage with the Free Culture Team.